libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius is a versatile, modular AI assistant that adapts to your needs.
 Its capabilities extend far beyond conventional chatbots:

-***Reflective Therapist and Journal***: Speak your mind freely and receive thoughtful feedback without judgment or fear.
+***Reflective Journal***: Speak your mind freely and receive thoughtful feedback without judgment or fear.

 ***Learning Tool***: Dive deep into your favorite topics and enhance your knowledge effortlessly.